gregorbj/Archive-VisionEval/api/model_system_design.md

 The "logXXXX.txt" file is a text file that is created when the model is initialized.
 This log file is used to record model run progress and any error or warning messages.
 The 'XXXX' part of the name is the date and time when the log file is created.

-The "datastore.h5" file is an hdf5 formatted file that contains the central datastore for the model.
-Its structure is described in detail below.
+The "datastore" is a file or directory that contains the central datastore for the model.
+The VisionEval framework supports multiple types of datastore.
+Currently, two types are supported.
+One type stores all data in a single binary [HDF5]() file.
+With this type, the datastore file is named "datastore.h5".
+The other type stores datasets in the form of native R data files.
+Files are stored in a hierarchical directory structure with the top-level directory named "Datastore".
+The logical structure of these two datastore types are very similar and are described in detail below.
 Users may use a different name for this file by specifying the name to be used in "parameters.json" file (see below).

 The "defs" directory contains all of the definition files needed to support the model run.
 Five files are required to be present in this directory: "run_parameters.json", "model_parameters.json", "geography.csv", "deflators.csv", and "units.csv".